RafaelSchubert/lichess-analysis/README.md

 The goal was to develop a prediction model that was able to predict the outcome of any given chess match played on Lichess, with a minimum precision of 80%.

+Three classification algorithms were tested and compared, of which that with the best performance was chosen to build the final prediction model:

+- Decision Tree;
+- Multi-Class Logistic Regression;
+- Random Forest.

 ## Results

+Of the three candidate algorithms, the Random Forest classifier achieved the best performance, with a precision of 80,7%.

-The resulting prediction model achieved a precision of 80.1%, which is very close to the minimum precision expected for it.
+The final prediction model achieved a precision of 80.1%, which is very close to the minimum precision expected for it.

 ## Possible improvements